Altinity/clickhouse-rpm-install/README.md

 **IMPORTANT for Amazon Linux users**
 Amazon Linux is being detected as CentOS 6 by the script, so we need to explicitly instruct it to use CentOS 7 repo.
-  * In case of [manual installation](#manual-installation), just use [EL7 repo file](#el7-repo-file)
+  * In case of [manual installation](#manual-installation), just use [EL7 repo file](#el7-repo-file).
+It is compatible with Amazon Linux
-  * In case of [script-based installation](#script-based-installation), script provided by packagecloud should be explicitly instructed to use CentOS 7 repo, instead of CentOS 6 repo, which is being used by default.
+  * In case of [script-based installation](#script-based-installation), script provided by packagecloud should be explicitly instructed to use CentOS 7 repo, instead of CentOS 6 repo, which is being used by default for Amazon Linux.
+More details further in the doc.

 Let's start with script-based installation, since this approach looks like more user-friendly.